LorrinWWW/two-are-better-than-one/README.md

 ### Resources

-The pre-procssing scripts for the used datasets are still under construction, while should be done within one or two week;
+The datasets are available in "./datasets/".
+Due to copyright issue, we cannot directly release ACE datasets, and instead, their pre-processing scripts are put in "./datasets/".

 The word vectoers for each dataset are included in "./wv/";

 The contextualized word embeddings and attention weights are **not** included (since they are too big).
 We use library "transformers" and "flair" to generate them locally.
+Please refer to "./gens/gen\_\*.py".

 ### Model Related